51Degrees/documentation/src/devicedetection/features/useragentclienthints/javascript.md

 </div>

 If you're using our cloud service, no other changes are needed.
-However, if you're using on-premise solution then you'll also need to modify your configuration to include a new engine called `UachJsConversionEngine` to convert the base-64 json from the JavaScript snippet above to evidence values that can be used by the existing device detection engine.
+However, if you're using on-premise solution, then you'll also need to modify your configuration to include a new engine called `UachJsConversionEngine` to convert the base-64 json from the JavaScript snippet above to evidence values that can be used by the existing device detection engine.